Betty Zane

-Elizabeth Zane McLaughlin Clark (July 19, 1765 – August 23, 1823) was a heroine of the Revolutionary War on the American frontier.
+Elizabeth Zane McLaughlin Clark (July 19, 1765 – August 23, 1823) was a woman involved in the American Revolutionary War on the American frontier.
 She was the daughter of William Andrew Zane and Nancy Ann (née Nolan) Zane, and the sister of Ebenezer Zane, Silas Zane, Jonathan Zane, Isaac Zane and Andrew Zane.

 Biography

-Three of the Zane brothers — Ebenezer, Silas and Jonathan — migrated from present-day Moorefield, Hardy County, [West] Virginia in 1769 and founded the first settlement at present-day Wheeling, Ohio County, West Virginia.
+Three of the Zane brothers — Ebenezer, Silas and Jonathan — migrated from Moorefield, Hardy County, Virginia in 1769 and founded the first settlement at Wheeling, Ohio County, Virginia.
 The rest of the Zane family later joined them at the new settlement.

 According to a historical marker in Wheeling, on September 11, 1782, the Zane family was under siege in Fort Henry by Native American allies of the British.
 During the siege, while Betty was loading a Kentucky rifle, her father was wounded and fell from the top of the fort right in front of her.
 The captain of the fort said, "We have lost two men, one Mr. Zane and another gentleman, and we need black gunpowder."

 Betty's family home was where the gunpowder store was for Fort Henry's defense.
 So Betty ran 40 to 50 yards to retrieve gunpowder, then returned safely.
 They held off the Native Americans and lived.

 The Zane family later settled in what became Martins Ferry, Belmont County, Ohio, across the Ohio River from Wheeling, and played an important role during Ohio's formative years.